jacomyma/mapping-controversies/_pages/tuto-1-2.md

 Remark: not all editors have latitude and longitude data.
 You can see that in the data table.
 So this map is not representative of the whole data.
 Tableau tells you, in the visualization, that some of the data points were not placed in the map.
 Did you see it?

-# Annotated the timeline of revisions
+# Annotate the timeline of revisions

 Annotate the visualization like [previously](../1.1/):
 * Export a static image from Tableau